 Critical accounting policies are those policies that management believes are very important to the portrayal of our financial position and results of operations, and that require management to make estimates that are difficult, subjective or otherwise complex.
-Our critical accounting policies and estimates disclosed in "Management's Discussion and Analysis of Financial Condition and Results of Operations - Critical Accounting Estimates" in our Annual Report on Form 10-K for the year ended December 31, 2022, for which there were no material changes during the six months ended June 30, 2023, included the following:
+Our critical accounting policies and estimates disclosed in "Management's Discussion and Analysis of Financial Condition and Results of Operations - Critical Accounting Estimates" in our Annual Report on Form 10-K for the year ended December 31, 2022, for which there were no material changes during the nine months ended September 30, 2023 except for goodwill which is no longer on our balance sheet after the sale of the Mimosa business, included the following:

 - Goodwill;

 - Share-based compensation;

-- Revenue recognition; and
+- · Revenue recognition; and

 - Convertible Notes.